ontio/ontology-smartcontract/smart-contract-tutorial/Smart_Contract_Deployment.md

 ![](http://wx2.sinaimg.cn/mw690/0060lm7Tly1fss9v7mp42j30ex0m5t9z.jpg)

-In testing network, SmartX provides a default account to pay for the fee of contract deployment and sign the transaction.
+In testing network, SmartX provides a default account to pay for the fee of contract deployment and signing the transaction.

-SmartX deploys the contract for us by clicking the "Deploy" button.
+SmartX deploys the contract for us when we click the "Deploy" button.